jdj3jdj/BadStick/README.md

 - Requires no hardware modification or flashing — purely software based
 - After reboot, the console returns to normal state, requiring the exploit to be launched again to regain homebrew functionality
 - Popular for its reversibility and relatively low risk compared to hardware mods
 - Enables users to run unsigned code, custom dashboards, and various homebrew applications
+- The BadUpdate GitHub page: https://github.com/grimdoomer/Xbox360BadUpdate

 ## Why Use BadStick?